pjazdzyk/lottery-web/readme.md

 - Good coverage with unit tests, including "happy path" integration tests
 - Controllers tested via mockMvc, winning numbers service was stubbed using WireMock
 - Scheduled lottery run and results processing
-- Redis cache for optimized results queries
-- Docker is used for module containerization
+- Full containerization in DOCKER (all modules)
-- Basic static landing page provided for presentation purposes
+- Basic landing page provided for presentation purposes
 - Application deployed on AWS Linux EC2 server
+- Netflix-Eureka server used as discovery service
+- NGINX Server used as reverse proxy

 ## Tech